The ThreatLocker Testing Environment

 undefined

-To expand the Risk Center and view each tab's information, click on the white expand symbol.
+To expand the Risk Center and view each tab's information, select the expand symbol.

 undefined

-Select the Network tab to show any connectivity with the internet, and will provide you with a flag in the 'Warning' column if the activity observed is suspicious.
+Select the Network tab to show if the application made any connection to the Internet.
+An entry in the Warning column will be shown if the activity observed is suspicious.

 undefined